Replicating Lavender's Greeks¶

 9b.
 Theta in the Real World¶

-The analytical theta formula above is clean and elegant — but it misses several effects that matter in practice.
+The analytical theta is clean and elegant — but it misses several effects that matter in practice.

 Theta acceleration near expiry.
 An ATM option with 30 days left loses about $0.15/day.
 With 5 days left, it loses $0.40/day.
 With 1 day left, it can lose several dollars.
 This non-linearity is fully captured by the formula (the \(1/\sqrt{T}\) term blows up), but it surprises traders who think of theta as roughly constant.